ligato/docs/docs/tutorials/07_vpp-connection.md

 ```
 The message name is `CreateLoopback` and the reply is `CreateLoopbackReply`.

+---

 After you have prepared the request and reply messages, make a VPP call using your VPP channel.

 This is performed in two steps:

 - Send the request message using `SendRequest`.
-- Receive the reply message by calling `ReceiveReply` on request context.
+- Receive the reply message by calling `ReceiveReply` on the request context.

 The call can be done in a single line.
 Do not forget to handle the error:
 ```go